PriyanshuNegi2111/My-solved-HackRank-Pyhton-solution/README.md

-# My-solved-HackRank-Pyhton-solution
+# My-solved-HackerRank-Pyhton-solution

-Here are my solution of pyhton-3 of hackerank
+Here are my solution of pyhton-3 of HackerRank